rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 ### Option 1

-Idenifiers for types, constants, and functions defined in the module block that start with an `_` or a Unicode lower case letter (Unicode class "Ll") are private.
+Idenifiers for types, constants, and functions defined in the module block that start with a lower case letter are private.
 All other identifiers for types, constants, and functions are exported.

 Example: A public module called `math` with a public `Pi` constant and a private `quarter` constant, both `float`s: